 - Movies Are Perfect for Long Flights – An iPad preloaded with your kids’ favorite movies can take the stress out of a long overseas flight.
 Just remember to charge up before you leave for the airport!

-- Add Some Entertainment Aids to Your Essentials Bag – Along with snacks, paperwork and a change of clothes, make sure you have a books, toys and games stowed in your go-everywhere bag.
+- Add Some Entertainment Aids to Your Essentials Bag – Along with snacks, paperwork and a change of clothes, make sure you have books, toys, and games stowed in your go-everywhere bag.

 How This Helps: Long travel days can be difficult for kids of all ages.
 Having some handy entertainment aids will help prevent crankiness and fend off boredom while you wait.